kadetat/sphinx-template/source/paper/index.rst

 structure.

-A third advantage of the framework is it allows the web application to be easily pluggable, which is where Django really excels at [#f2]_.
+A third advantage of the framework is it allows the web application to be easily pluggable, which is where Django really excels [#f2]_.
 When installing Django, many of these plug-ins you need to build a web application are automatically installed, including an ORM, a template library, web security features, an administration interface, and other support libraries and useful applications [#f3]_.